 The goal for the first five years of the licence is to demonstrate that the AVCF Corporation is a suitable steward to take on the licence for the long term.
 This will be done by maintaining and developing community support, being financially viable, and practicing good forestry.
-When the probationary requirements are satisfied, a long term Community Forest Licence Agreement will be applied for in 2012.

-The Business Plan, and details about of the business of running the AVCF are found in Section 14 as well as Appendices A, D, and J.
+The Business Plan, and details about of the business of running the AVCF are found in Section 14 as well as Appendices A and I, and Section 13.4.